zijies1/FET-Web-Backend/README.md

 IMPORTANT NOTE: FET command line version is not avaible on MacOS or Windows systems.
 Therefore, running this backend on non-linux system machines may not have full functionalities.

-## Link for detailed Report of this project:
+## Link of detailed report for this project:
 https://docs.google.com/document/d/1XYhdxybL5Uc96Ad8zwifnDJRVZPwwnvtO0xMurRwyag/edit?usp=sharing

 ## Prequesites: